Frequently Asked Questions

 Can I bring gifts for the local children?

 As a rule, Beyond The Clouds discourages hand outs.
 Handing out things such as sweets, pens and money only creates a culture of begging and bad teeth.
-As an alternative, you may wish to donate to our charity First Steps Himalaya so that we can purchase suitable items for children at our projects.
-We also really appreciate donations of duplo, wooden railways and wooden puzzles as well as good quality second-hand children’s clothing.
+As an alternative, you may wish to donate to our charity First Steps Himalaya so that we can purchase suitable items for children at our projects in rural Nepal.

 What is the local currency?